Naturhistoriska/NRM-DNA-lab/doc/metadata/ENA_default_sample_checklist_README.md

 ### `lat_lon`

 Geographical coordinates of the location where the specimen was collected.
+The preferred format for latitude and longitude in submissions is decimal degrees, with a positive value for North latitude and East longitude, and a negative value for South latitude and West longitude.
+This information is typically provided combined as `lat_lon` (e.g., `40.7128,-74.0060`).

 ### `collected_by`